N-epiphany/MultiStep-Form/README.md

 ## Welcome! 👋

-**To do this challenge, you need a good understanding of HTML, CSS and JavaScript.**

 ## The challenge

 Your challenge is to build out this multi-step form and get it looking as close to the design as possible.